-Laurent Kneip currently holds a tenure-track position as an Assistant Professor within the School of Information Science and Technology at ShanghaiTech, where he founded and directs the Mobile Perception Lab.
-His continued research interests focus on visual localization, visual SLAM, structure from motion, algebraic geometry, state estimation, sensor fusion, and deep learning.
+Laurent Kneip joined the School of Information Science and Technology at ShanghaiTech University in 2017, and was promoted to tenured Associate Professor in 2020.
+He founded and directs the Mobile Perception Lab.
+His continued research interests focus on visual localization, visual SLAM, structure from motion, algebraic geometry, state estimation, sensor fusion, deep learning, spatial AI, and–most recently–neuromorphic sensing.
 In the past, he put particular emphasis on the solution of polynomial camera calibration problems, the results of which have been included in the open-source projects OpenGV and polyjam.
 OpenGV enjoys high popularity across both academia and industry.